 You’re already bored of a conversation … and it just started

 If you have one mind-numbing conversation a day, congratulations, you’re human.
 But if all your conversations feel tedious—or if you’re constantly interrupting others or finishing their sentences for them to rush the conversation—then you might have adult ADHD, Dr. Lifshitz says.
 Another common conversational complaint of adults with ADHD: feeling like other people speak too slowly.
 Because the brains of those with adult ADHD are always two steps ahead, people may have a hard time listening to others and giving them time to formulate their thoughts.
-(Here are 50 signs you’re healthy, according to every type of doctor.)
+Find out everything you need to know about using CBD for ADHD.

 You’re always 10 minutes late

 If you just can’t seem to make it anywhere on time no matter what you do, you may have ADHD.
 And chances are you’re as irritated by your chronic lateness as everyone else is.
 “They’re not trying to be rude; adults with ADHD just have an extremely difficult time with time management,” Dr. Lifshitz says.
 “They underestimate the amount of time routine tasks, like finding their keys and shoes, will take.”
 (Here’s how to get organized if you have ADHD.)

 You always ditch yoga class before the final relaxation pose